-The climb is quite spectacular, with a lot of big trees and even a few monster trees.
-There’s a lush groundcover of sorrel and salal, with lots of huckleberry and ferns.
-A constant hum of traffic noise from Highway 101 fills the grove.
+The climb through the redwoods is quite spectacular, with a lot of big trees and even a few monster trees.
+There’s a lush groundcover of sorrel and salal under a dense layer of tall huckleberry shrubs and ferns.
+A constant drone of traffic noise from Highway 101 sometimes fills the grove.

-The trail runs through a brief but dismal stretch of logged redwood forest.
-After just a few yards, the second-growth redwoods give way to typical Coastal Trail woodland: an attractive mix of red alders and spruce with the usual lush groundcover of ferns and sorrel.
+After about 50 yards the second-growth redwoods give way to typical Coastal Trail woodland: an attractive mix of red alders and small spruce with the usual lush groundcover of ferns and sorrel.
 As the trail continues to descend, the hum of traffic is replaced by the roar of the surf and in summertime the air becomes cooler.

 Shortly after the campground the trail ends at Coastal Drive, opposite a small dirt parking lot.
 An unofficial trail appears to lead down to the beach but quickly becomes excessively steep and overgrown.

-© 2008 David Baselt
+© 2008, 2013, 2017, 2022 David Baselt